CBSIFTBEC: Mnemonic breakdown

+Detailed checklist

 Controls

 Move each control individually, checking for full and free movements, with no restrictions.

 Controls have full and free movements.
 Pilots usually use the 4 corners movement. pointing their joystick in each corner using the edge of their control area.
-One limit with this can be dependant on the other pilot's legs.
+One limit with this can be dependent on the other pilot's legs.

 Ballast

 Check to ensure the aircraft is being flown within the placard weight limits.

-Ballast is to check the weight of the pilots.
-The more weight the more higher its maneuverability becomes but a higher loss of height due to weight.
-Pilots will always see a small paper sheet on the side of their aircraft to show who the Front pilot must weigh and back pilot must weigh. the closer weights the better.
-If a pilot is too lightweight they may add a specialized weight to the underside of their seat.
+Ballast is to check the weight of the pilots and any removable ballast.
+The more weight the higher its maneuverability becomes but a higher loss of height due to weight.
+The aircraft operating manual or placard will indicate the acceptable range of weights in the front and rear seats.
+If a pilot is too lightweight, they may add a specialized weight to the underside of their seat.

 Straps

 Ensure the straps of both pilots are on and secure.
-If you are the flying in the aircraft solo, ensure the straps in the rear cockpit and will not interfere with any of the controls.
+If flying the aircraft solo, ensure the straps in the rear cockpit and will not interfere with any of the controls.